-Why does this island have as many chapels and churches?
+Why does this island have so many chapels and churches?

-There is a total of some 600 to 800 churches on the island of Mykonos, which ends up resulting in one church or chapel per local family!
+There is a total of some 600 to 800 churches on the island of Mykonos.
+This results in one church or chapel per local family!

-Although the majority of small churches and chapels are thought to be constructed as the centerpiece of the yearly religious festivals called “Paniguria”, which take place in honor of the Virgin Mary, there are many reasons why the hillsides of Mykonos are packed with these stunning religious structures.
+In Mykonos, many of the churches and chapels are thought to have been built in honor of the Virgin Mary.
+Likewise, many of the festivals honor her.
+However, there are many reasons why the hillsides of Mykonos are packed with stunning religious structures.

-Many of the churches and chapels on the island date back to the Byzantine era up until the 19th century, and have been declared historical monuments by the Greek Ministry of Culture.
+Many of the churches and chapels on the island date back to the Byzantine era through to the 19th century and have been declared historical monuments by the Greek Ministry of Culture.

-However, not all churches on Mykonos are old, and many modern churches were built as a religious act of devotion or to commemorate the location where a miracle was believed to have taken place.
+However, not all churches on Mykonos are of historical significance, and many modern churches were built as a religious act of devotion or in commemoration of the location where a miracle was believed to have taken place.

-Also, as part of the Mykonian customs, chapels, and churches on the island were built to place the bones of dead family members in a shrine.
-This is still practiced in modern times across the island.
+As part of the Mykonian customs, chapels and churches on the island were also built to house the bones of dead family members in a shrine.
+This practice is still alive across the island today.

-Historically, churches and small chapels were built around the island facing the sea to aid in the safe voyage and return of sailors.
+Historically, churches and small chapels were constructed around the island facing the sea to aid in the safe voyage and return of sailors.